A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Introduction

 \subsection{Acknowledgement}

 I am grateful to my advisor Fernando Cod\'{a} Marques for his crucial guidance.
 I thank Yevgeny Liokumovich for explaining \cite{ChamLiok} to me and mentioning \cite{GromovPlateauStein}, \cite{PapaSwen}.
 I am thankful to Misha Gromov for exchanges about \cite{GromovPlateauStein}.
 I also want to thank Franco Vargas Pallete for discussing with me Yau's conjecture for finite volume hyperbolic $3$-manifolds, a result of which he was also aware.
+Moreover, a very careful reading by the referees improved the writing of this article.